egomobile/swagger-ui-cli/README.md

   Options
     --allow-scripts    Allow the execution of scripts.
 Default: (false) --do-not-open      Do not open local URL after server has been started.
+Default: (false) --no-json          Do not provide JSON data as download.
+Default: (false) --no-toml          Do not provide TOML data as download.
+Default: (false) --no-yaml          Do not provide YAML data as download.
 Default: (false) --port, -p         The custom TCP port.
 Default: 8080

   <file> The source document as local file path or URL.
 Supports JSON, YAML and TOML.